-We are a leading digital transformation enabler in the SME segment of the e-commerce enablement and digital optimizing services market in Singapore.
+We are a leading digital transformation enabler in Singapore.
 We offer business and technology solutions which are designed to optimize our clients' experiences with their customers by driving digital adoption and self-service.

 We started our journey in 2014 as a full-service information technology company headquartered in Singapore.
-Since then, we recognized and captured the opportunities arising from the global fast-growing digital adoption trend in various industries and rapidly developed as a leading digital transformation enabler in the SME segment of the e-commerce enablement and digital optimizing services market in Singapore.
-According to the Frost & Sullivan Report, among the Singapore-based companies who have been approved to participate in the SMEs Go Digital program led by IMDA, we ranked fourth, contributing to 1.5% of the SME segment of the e-commerce enablement and digital optimizing services market in Singapore in 2022.
+Since then, we recognized and captured the opportunities arising from the global fast-growing digital adoption trend in various industries and rapidly developed as a leading digital transformation enabler in Singapore.
+According to the Frost & Sullivan Report, among the Singapore-based companies who have been approved to participate in the SMEs Go Digital program led by IMDA, we ranked fourth, contributing to 1.5% of the SME segment of e-commerce enablement and digital optimizing services market in Singapore in 2022.